Courses may include

 IETG 1003 - Work Measurement

-In this course, learners will demonstrate and practice the techniques of motion and time study for conducting job analysis, work sampling, scheduling and measuring work performance in the management of work systems.
+In this course, you will demonstrate and practice the techniques of motion and time study for conducting job analysis, work sampling, scheduling and measuring work performance in the management of work systems.
 Work measurement is one of the fundamental skills in the field of industrial engineering technology, and is a critical data gathering technique for process improvement.
 The skills learned in this course will be leveraged throughout the program in reducing costs, improving work flow and enriching working environment.

 IETG 1004 - Engineering Economics